Ian-Fielding/Ecru/README.md

 ## License

-Ecru is released under the [MIT License](LICENSE.md), which means you're free to use, modify, and distribute the code for both personal and commercial projects.
+Ecru is released under the [MIT License with the Commons Clause](LICENSE.md), which means you're free to use, modify, and distribute the code for both personal projects, excluding any commercial use.